Francis Cornish (diplomat): Diplomatic career

 Cornish began his diplomatic career in several countries which include Malaysia in 1970 and Indonesia from 1971 to 1973.
 Posted to London from 1973 to 1976, then serving as the First Secretary at the British Embassy in Bonn, Germany from 1976 to 1980.
 Under the Prince of Wales, he would become his Assistant Deputy Secretary from 1980 to 1983.
 On 6 November 1983, he was appointed as the British High Commissioner to Brunei.
-He would vacate the colonial mansion where British officials have managed Brunei's affairs as a sign of independence.
-Nonetheless, a British Gurkha battalion will stay in the nation for a further five years to support the national defense.
+He vacated the colonial mansion where British officials managed Brunei's affairs as a sign of independence, but a British Gurkha battalion remained in the country for a further five years to support the national defence.
 From 1986 to 1990, he became the Counsellor in Washington, and Head of British Information Services in New York.

 Cornish became the Head of News Department from 1990 to 1993, and from 1993 to 1997, he was the Senior Trade Commissioner in Hong Kong.
 From July to November 1997, he held the position of Consul-General to Hong Kong and Macao.
-In 1998, he would then be appointed as the British Ambassador to Israel until 2001.
+In 1998, he was appointed as the British Ambassador to Israel, serving until 2001.

 Cornish had other diplomatic and royal postings: